Advanced BPMN concepts#

 ../_images/script-task.svg

-Script task is a task that allows executing custom scripts directly in the process engine being used.
-The supported scripting languages depend on the engine but typically include JavaScript, Groovy, or Python (Jython or GraalPy, which has not been implemented yet).
+Script task executes custom script logic directly within the process engine.
+Supported scripting languages depend on the engine but commonly include JavaScript, Groovy, or Python (via Jython, or hopefully GraalPy in the future).

-In Operaton BPMN engine, a script task can manipulate multiple process variables using its execution.setVariable API, or assign its return value to a single result variable.
+In the Operaton BPMN engine, a script task can manipulate multiple process variables through its execution.setVariable API, or assign its return value to a single result variable.

 Business rule task#